GEHA Home Health Care in SW Fort Worth/Burleson, TX

 What Is GEHA and Who Does It Cover?

-Many federal workers and retirees live throughout Johnson County and the southern Tarrant County communities we serve, including Burleson, Joshua Farms, Briar Meadow, and the Summer Creek area.
-If a family member worked for any branch of the federal government — from the U.S. Postal Service to the Department of Veterans Affairs to civilian defense contractors — there is a reasonable chance GEHA coverage is part of their benefits package or retirement plan.
-It is worth confirming with their HR office or reviewing their FEHB enrollment documentation before assuming home health care is entirely out of pocket.
+Many federal workers and retirees live throughout Johnson County and southern Tarrant County.
+If your family member worked for any federal agency — the U.S. Postal Service, the Department of Veterans Affairs, civilian defense contractors, or any other federal branch — there is a real chance GEHA coverage is part of their benefits package.
+Check their FEHB enrollment paperwork or log into the GEHA member portal at geha.com to confirm.

 Home Health Services Covered Through GEHA

 GEHA home health benefits are designed to support medically necessary skilled care delivered in the home.
-The specific services covered depend on the plan tier and the treating physician's orders, but most GEHA plans include coverage for the following types of home health services when criteria are met:
+The specific services covered depend on your plan tier and the treating physician's orders.
+Most GEHA plans include the following services when criteria are met:

-- Skilled nursing visits: Registered Nurses (RNs) providing wound care, medication administration, IV therapy, lab draws, ostomy care, feeding tube management, and post-surgical monitoring
+- Skilled nursing visits: Wound care, medication administration, IV therapy, in-home lab draws, ostomy care, feeding tube management, and post-surgical monitoring provided by a Registered Nurse

 - Physical therapy (PT): Restoring mobility, strength, and function after surgery, stroke, or injury

-- Occupational therapy (OT): Helping patients regain the ability to perform daily activities safely at home
+- Occupational therapy (OT): Helping patients safely perform daily activities at home

 - Speech-language pathology: Addressing swallowing difficulties, communication impairments, and cognitive-communication disorders